Croatia will make you fall in love with its coast and sea, the delicious cuisine and its cultural and natural heritage.

 Legalize your stay

-Students arriving to Croatia must register the address they are staying at within 2 days after the arrival.
+Students arriving in Croatia must register the address they are staying at within 2 days after the arrival.
 To do this, students usually go together to the police station either with the landlord or a person from ZSEM’s international office.

 Inquire in the International Office on how to purchase this ticket (pass).
 The office staff will give advice on how to purchase the ticket (pass).